appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 </dd>

-4. Drop a Button widget, and set its **onClick** event to run the update query, and **onSuccess** callback to trigger a fetch query that refreshes the data.
+4. Drop a Button widget, and set its **onClick** event to run the update query, and the **onSuccess** callback to trigger the fetch query that refreshes the table data with the updated information.